maclend/f1-2025-abu-dhabi-gp-sql-analysis/README.md

 Raw CSV files were loaded into staging tables and transformed into analytical tables using SQL.

 Transformations included:
--Converting time formats into INTERVAL type
+- Converting time formats into INTERVAL type
--Handling missing values with NULLIF
+- Handling missing values with NULLIF
--Cleaning inconsistent data formats
+- Cleaning inconsistent data formats
--Casting numeric values to correct data types
+- Casting numeric values to correct data types